amafehr/pocs_helpers/README.md

 # POCS Helpers

 POCS helpers were inspired by courses at University of Vermont: Principles of Complex systems and Modeling Complex Systems.
-The helpers in this repo apply repeatable complex systems methods; they are not meant to be wrappers or black boxes around black boxes---rather, they provide snippets that point to a standardized way to study complex systems principles.
+The helpers in this repo apply repeatable complex systems methods; they are not meant to be wrappers or black boxes around black boxes--rather, they provide snippets that offer a standardized way to study complex systems principles.

+These helpers include methods on wranging text and tokens, calculating frequency and rank of types, a tidy linear regression, among others to come.

 *Repo and Documentation is **heavily** under development*